sourcegraph/cody/doc/dev/quality/index.md

 ## Getting Started

-1. Obtain an API key from the provider you wish to test Cody with:
+First, obtain an API key from the provider you wish to test Cody with:

 - Google Gemini: https://makersuite.google.com/app/apikey
 - Groq: https://console.groq.com/keys

-2. Update your VS Code User Settings JSON file following the format shown in the example below:
+Configure the dev models to use in your VS Code user settings:

 ```json
 {